freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 280.1

 You will be making a website boilerplate.
 You can make a new folder with `mkdir <folder_name>`. `mkdir` stands for "make directory".
 Make a `website` directory in this `project` folder.
-Remeber that "directory" and "folder" mean the same thing.
+Remember that "directory" and "folder" mean the same thing.

 #### HINTS